 I hope this article helped you see how to make money with art through multiple income streams.

 The term “Starving Artist” is outdated.
+Artists bring light to the world and deserve to make a living just like everyone else.
 You and every artist out there can go from “starving” to “thriving” by making an income strategy that works for you and utilizing the principle of multiple streams of income.

 Of course each stream is going to take work to get it going, but many of these strategies are forms of Passive income, meaning that once you get them up and running, they take little effort to keep going and bringing in income.